Welcoming couples from New York, Hartford, Providence, Boston and beyond

 There are three issues that we call the Three A's that make it impossible for us to move forward:

 • Abuse: The core of this work is creating a foundation of trust.
-Abuse completely destroys trust between partners and makes it impossible to safely open up to one another.
+Abuse, including physical, emotional and sexual, completely destroys trust between partners and makes it impossible to safely open up to one another.
+Couples that attend the retreat cannot be involved in a cycle of active abuse.

 • An Active Affair: A huge part of this work is the willingness of partners to engage in the therapeutic process together.
 The goal is to reestablish trust and connection and deepen your bond.
 During an active affair, your loyalties and connection have been severed, leaving your partner vulnerable.
 This scenario makes it nearly impossible to move forward with meaningful work until the affair has been ended.